anamul94/DietGeniusAI/app/docs/google_health_integration.md

 3. **Token Refresh Error**: If token refresh fails, the user may need to re-authorize the application.

 4. **Data Not Syncing**: Check the cron job logs at `/var/log/google_health_sync.log` for errors.

+5. **"invalid_grant" Error**: This error occurs when:
+   - The authorization code has already been used (they're one-time use only)
+   - The authorization code has expired (they typically expire after 10 minutes)
+   - The redirect URI in the token request doesn't match the one used in the authorization request

+   **Solution**: Always start the OAuth flow from the beginning when testing.
+Don't try to reuse authorization codes.

+### Testing the OAuth Flow

+When testing the OAuth flow, keep these important points in mind:

+1. **Authorization codes are one-time use only**: Once you use a code to get tokens, you cannot use it again.
+If you get an "invalid_grant" error, you need to start the OAuth flow from the beginning.

+2. **Authorization codes expire quickly**: Codes typically expire after 10 minutes.
+If you wait too long to exchange the code for tokens, you'll get an "invalid_grant" error.

+3. **Redirect URIs must match exactly**: The redirect URI used in the token exchange request must exactly match the one used in the authorization request and the one registered in the Google Cloud Console.

+4. **Testing workflow**:
+   - Start by visiting the auth URL endpoint to get a fresh authorization URL
+   - Complete the Google OAuth consent flow
+   - Let the system redirect you to your frontend
+   - Have your frontend immediately exchange the code for tokens

 ### Logging